jingjing-cs/Temporal-Motif-Counting/README.md

 # Temporal-Motif-Counting
-Codes for paper "Efficient Sampling Algorithms for Approximate Temporal Motif Counting"
+Codes for the paper "Efficient Sampling Algorithms for Approximate Temporal Motif Counting"